 Paul M is an American born, New York-based Piano teacher, Vocal coach, Pianist, Composer and Artist.
 As an educator, Paul is part of The Suffolk Piano Teachers Forum, College Music Society and Music Teachers National.
 He has been an Adjunct-instructor at New York University (NYU).
 Paul also conducts master classes and seminars in The United states and South America.
 For the past few years, he has implemented classes in composition and music history in the coastal area of Ecuador and New York.
 His music studio in New York City is in high demand.
 He works with piano, composition and vocal performance students of all levels and styles, which include classical, jazz, blues, Tango, and Broadway.
 Paul also works with all different types of students such as those who want to learn for personal enjoyment or for professional reasons.
 He prepares his students for competitions, audition preparation and professional concerts.
 Each year his students have the opportunity to perform at the world-renowned Steinway Hall in New York City.
 This yearly student recital gives students the opportunity to perform in one of New York City’s most sought after recital Halls located in midtown Manhattan.
 In July of 2014 Paul became a Steinway Educational partner.
-In 2008, Paul received a Masters Degree in performance from New York University.
+In 2008, Paul received a Masters Degree in piano performance from New York University.
 In 2006, he received a Bachelor Degree of Music from Stony Brook University.

 As a Pianist, In 2006 Paul was a prizewinner at the Music Club of Douglaston Piano Competition.
 For two consecutive years, Paul was awarded The Suffolk County Piano Forum Prize.
 XLNT Music recently wrote, “Paul is a fine pianist that performs with superb pianism and great sensitivity.”
 His recent public performances include Ecuador South America, Steinway Hall NYC, The United Nations, Faust Harrison Hall, Saint Peters NYC and The Staller Center.
 Paul has performed with The Stony Brook Symphony Orchestra and The New York University Symphony Orchestra.
 He has studied with well-known piano teachers including: Martin Canin, Morey Ritt, Tina Dahl, and Anita Gelber.
 In 2011 he released a record consisting of his performance of original compositions for solo piano that is available in bookstores and on iTunes.